transdigiware/blockchain/howto/ibp-console-join-network.md

 3. Then click the **Add file** button to select the JSON that represents the ordering service.
 4. Click **Add ordering service**.

-## Step Four: Join your peer to the channel
+## Step three: Join your peer to the channel
 {: #ibp-console-join-network-join-peer-org2}

 Your peer can now be joined to `channel1`.